Skip to content

 clover leaf exercise for a round arena

-I owe the inspiration for the clover-leaf exercise for a round arena to my boyfriend.
+I owe the inspiration for the clover-leaf exercise for a round arena to my partner.
 He does this with all of his horses, so regularly and precisely that a clear path is beaten in the ploughed arena.
 I love to ride when only he has been riding, because I can then follow his tracks.
 This helps maintain symmetry.
 Last year, when I was refreshing Fantazia’s basic training, I would “ride all over the place,” as he complained.
 Now, if I ride in the round indoor arena, I follow his footsteps, but his daughter doesn’t.
 When she’s been riding, it’s chaos!

 See my next training post: Four spiral exercises to do at the walk